-Many people have found success with composting right in the ground without a bin, but there are some big risks that come with not protecting decomposing food.
+You might find success with composting right on the ground without a bin, but there are risks that come with not protecting decomposing food.
 It’s likely that unwanted visitors like rats and bugs will nest in the pile and eat up your materials.
 Composters on top of solid surfaces are always the safest choice.

 Different Types of Composting Bins